After the

 creature into outer space.
 The only thing I didn’t like was Superman’s supposed death, which

-was annoying because even without the knowledge of the upcoming “Justice League” film, I knew he wasn’t really dead for good.
+was annoying because even without the knowledge of the upcoming “Justice League” film, I knew he wasn’t really dead after only his second movie.

 Upon its release, this film was absolutely